fusionspim/php-password-checker/README.md

 ### User or application obvious

 Provide a blacklist of words that are obvious in the context of the user/application.
-If they're **within the password** (i.e. not necessarily equal to) the user supplied password, validation will fail:
+If they're **within** (i.e. not necessarily equal to) the user supplied password, validation will fail:

 ```
 $checker = new PasswordChecker(['clem', 'fandango', 'MyAmazingApp');